unicode-org/cldr/ldml/tr35-numbers.md

 | #,##0.00 ¤ | EUR | 1 234,57 € |
 || JPY | 1 235 ¥JP |

-The number of # placeholder characters before the decimal do not matter, since no limit is placed on the maximum number of digits.
+The number of # placeholder characters before the decimal does not matter, since no limit is placed on the maximum number of digits.
 There should, however, be at least one zero someplace in the pattern.
-In currency formats, the number of digits after the decimal also do not matter, since the information in the supplemental data (see _[Supplemental Currency Data](#Supplemental_Currency_Data))_ is used to override the number of decimal places — and the rounding — according to the currency that is being formatted.
+In currency formats, the number of digits after the decimal also does not matter, since the information in the supplemental data (see _[Supplemental Currency Data](#Supplemental_Currency_Data))_ is used to override the number of decimal places — and the rounding — according to the currency that is being formatted.
 That can be seen in the above chart, with the difference between Yen and Euro formatting.

-To ensure correct layout, especially in currency patterns in which a a variety of symbols may be used, number patterns may contain (invisible) bidirectional text format characters such as LRM, RLM, and ALM.
+To ensure correct layout, especially in currency patterns in which a variety of symbols may be used, number patterns may contain (invisible) bidirectional text format characters such as LRM, RLM, and ALM.

 _When parsing using a pattern, a lenient parse should be used; see [Lenient Parsing](tr35.md#Lenient_Parsing)._ As noted there, lenient parsing should ignore bidi format characters.